 Step 2 Line up the edges.

 Lay your piece of cloth out with the side you want to be on the outside of your pillow, up.
 Now fold it in half so that the side you want is in the inside of the fold.
-Ensure you have proper measurements otherwise your pillow might come out in awkward sizes.
+Ensure you have proper measurements otherwise it might come out in awkward sizes.
 Cut it out, keeping the cloth folded.

 Step 3 Thread the needle.